Black Hole Ringdown as a Probe for Dark Energy: Viable models

 \section{Viable models}

 Now that we have discussed both the observable signatures and constraints, in this section, we proceed to identify explicit models that are viable, i.e. consistent with the above constraints.
 In what follows, we take the approach to first and foremost maximize the possible observational effects, and then to see which of these models can satisfy the various constraints.
 Therefore, we will assume that the bound \eqref{inspiral-bound} is saturated.
-With this, we maximize both the size of the kinetic mixing at the light ring of black holes, Eq.~\eqref{mixing-BH}, as well as its size around the Earth-Moon system, Eq.~\eqref{mixing-EM}.
+With this, we maximize the size of the kinetic mixing at the light ring of black holes, Eq.~\eqref{mixing-BH}, while its size around the Earth-Moon system, Eq.~\eqref{mixing-EM}, instead, can be used to put an upper bound on $\alpha$ which is model independent.